SiddharthGautam040/Movie-Playlist-Creator/README.md

 # Movie Playlist Creator

-Simple movie playlist creator application in which a user who has signed up can create a playlist and can search a movie and add that movie to an existing playlist.
+Simple movie playlist creator application in which a user who has signed up can create a playlist and can search a movie and add that movie to a playlist.

 ## Installation